wetox-team/flipperzero-firmware/ReadMe.md

 This repo contains the flipper zero firmware with additional features compared to the stock version.
 Pull requests are welcome.

+### How can I change my Flipper's name?

+Edit the `name.h` file in the root of this repo, you'll find the instructions there.

 ---
 # Original README